 – Salary statements for the last 3 months of all earning family members

 – Bank account statements for the last 1 year of all earning family members

 – Details of the family’s financial assets (movable and immovable property, investments, etc)

-- The Financial Aid application form allows applicants to indicate other forms of business or agricultural income by including this under the ‘Other’ employment category.
+The Financial Aid Application Form allows applicants to indicate other forms of business or agricultural income by including this under the ‘Other’ employment category.

-- The University shall maintain the confidentiality of all documents submitted.
+15. The University shall maintain the confidentiality of all documents submitted.

-- Some applicants may be required to attend an interview if the Committee requires any clarification about the documents submitted or needs to make a further assessment.
+17. Applicants may be required to attend an interview if the Committee requires any clarification about the documents submitted or needs to make a further assessment.

-- Candidates can only avail full financial aid from one source at a time.
+18. Students can only avail full financial aid from one source at a time.
 Partial aid can be availed from more than one source simultaneously.
 In all cases, students must inform the University administration about all the sources from which aid is being received.
 Financial aid by the University will be accordingly adjusted to benefit as many students as possible.

 – The amount of financial aid/grant/scholarship received from external sources